Computing all maps into a sphere: Introduction

-The only algorithmic paper concerning the computation of $[X,Y]$ we are aware of is that by Brown \cite{Brown:FiniteComputabilityPostnikovComplexes-1957} from 1957(!).
-Brown showed that $[X,Y]$ is computable under the assumption that $Y$ is 1-connected\footnote{A \emph{$k$-connected} space $Y$ is one whose first $k$ homotopy groups vanish; in other words, every map $S^i\to Y$ can be extended to $D^{i+1}$, the ball bounded by the $S^i$, $0\le i\le k$.} and all the higher homotopy groups $\pi_k(Y)$, $2\le k\le\dim X$, are \emph{finite} (this is a rather strong assumption, \emph{not} satisfied by spheres, for example).
-Then he went on to show the \emph{computability of the higher homotopy groups} $\pi_k(Y)$, $k\ge 2$, for every 1-connected~$Y$.
-To do this, he overcame the problem of infinite homotopy groups (which we will discuss below) by a somewhat ad-hoc method, which does not seem to generalize to the $[X,Y]$ setting.
+As far as we know, the only algorithmic paper addressing the general problem of computing of $[X,Y]$ is that by Brown \cite{Brown} from 1957.
+Brown showed that $[X,Y]$ is computable under the assumption that $Y$ is 1-connected\footnote{A space $Y$ is said to be \emph{$k$-connected} if every map $S^i\to Y$ can be extended to $D^{i+1}$, the ball bounded by the spheres $S^i$, for $i=0,1,\ldots,k$.
+Equivalently, $Y$ is path-connected and the first $k$ homotopy groups $\pi_i(Y)$, $i\leq k$, are trivial.} and all the higher homotopy groups $\pi_k(Y)$, $2\le k\le\dim X$, are \emph{finite}.
+The latter assumption is rather strong\footnote{Steenrod~\cite{Steenrod:CohomologyOperationsObstructionsExtendingContinuousFunctions-1972} calls this restriction ``most severe,'' and conjectures that it ``should ultimately be unnecessary.''}; in particular, Brown's algorithm is not applicable for $Y=S^d$ since $\pi_d(S^d)\cong \Z$.